FlavioMili/Options-Pricing-Models/README.md

 1. Select a financial model from the left panel.
 2. Input the required parameters in the middle panel.
 3. Click "Run Model" to execute the calculations.
-4. View the results and graphs in the right panel.
+4. View the results and graphs in the bottom panel.